 With other issuers, platinum cards are less premium than preferred cards and are actually basic cards without rewards.
 As an example, Capital One Platinum Credit Card lacks rewards but is attainable by those with "fair" credit.

 In other words, when you see the name of a credit card, don't assume it's out of reach for you or comes with certain features.
 Always read up on a card's benefits, requirements, and terms and conditions so you know if the card might be right for you and your wallet.

 If you're interested in applying for a platinum card but your credit needs improvement, here are two options that have no rewards but can help you build credit history:

-- Capital One® Platinum Credit Card: Despite having platinum in the name, this card is geared toward those who have fair credit.
-The card has no annual fee, though the APR is a steep 26.99% (Variable) on purchases and balance transfers (this card does not charge a balance transfer fee).
+- Capital One Platinum Credit Card: Despite having platinum in the name, this card is geared toward those who have fair credit.
+The card has no annual fee, though the APR is a steep 26.99% (Variable) on purchases and balance transfers.
 Depending on your credit, your credit limit may start low, but you may be considered for a higher limit in as little as six months.

 Get Personalized Credit Card Offers

 Confused by all the different options out there?
-If you need a credit card but aren't sure which type is best for your credit, try Experian CreditMatch™.
+If you need a credit card but aren't sure which type, try Experian CreditMatch™.
 After inputting some basic information, you'll immediately receive custom credit card offers without affecting your credit.